Lowering Your Monthly Mortgage Payment

 If you’re finding that your payments are too high and leaving you with little money left to cover other living expenses, you may want to consider options to lower your monthly mortgage payment.

 Refinancing means taking out a new loan, but with different loan terms.
 This option can be beneficial when your new loan has a lower interest rate, you can get rid of your private mortgage insurance(PMI) or the new loan allows you to refinance to a longer loan term.
+Keep in mind that by refinancing your existing loan, the total finance charges may be higher over the life of the loan.

 When you refinance to a longer long-term, your monthly mortgage payment will decrease since you have a longer period of time to pay back your loan.
 The interest on your mortgage may increase over time with this option, but your monthly payments will be lower.
 This is best for borrowers who need an immediate solution, and may want to consider fully refinancing their mortgage in the future.